• Skip to main content

 Now What?

-We have a tool that will help you make a plan to take a summer break.
-You can find it in the Pastor’s Personal Toolbox.
+You can find them in the Pastor’s Personal Toolbox.
 It’s a library of our best tools and resources — all in one place.
-Tap below to learn all about it, and get the planning sheet that will help you think through the issues you’ll need to overcome to get away in the summer.
+Tap below to learn all about it, and get the planning sheets that will help you think through the issues you’ll need to solve to take a break this summer.

-Blessings on you as you pursue the best for your own ministry and your church!
+Blessings on you as you pursue the best for your own life and your church!

 Further Reading